tobby-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes the group owner to school for the file hello.
 A script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
 A script that changes the owner and the group owner of _hello to vincent and staff respectively.
+A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.